balintkiss501/inetsense/inetsense-webclient/README.md

 export MAVEN_OPTS="-Xms256m -Xmx512m"
 ````

-4. Go to the project folder `inetsense/inetsense-webclient/` and execute the `mvn clean install -P rebuildwebclient` command for adding the needed sdk files to the project
+4. Go to the project folder `inetsense/inetsense-webclient/` and execute the `mvn clean install -P rebuild` command for adding the needed sdk files to the project

 5. Start developing via  `sencha app watch` command